nmoll1776/Practicum-2/README.md

 Research:

 Through sentiment analysis, I wanted to get a sense on feelings around eating disorder social media tweets, as my initial bias is that it is negative.
 Additionally, looking into any possible correlation between negative tweet sentiment and those who have over 1 million followers.
 From there, and on the second dataset, looking at global prevalence to visually display how large of a problem this is.
 I utilized two different data sets from Kaggle around eating disorders.
 My bias, based on my own journey/experience, and perception of social media impacts on those with eating disorders, is that a majority of social media tweets will be negative, especially with those who have over 1 million followers.
 Additional bias includes that prevalence rates are continuing to increase and that there is a correlation between negative tweet sentiment and increasing prevalence rates.

+There were a few challenges to this study around the two datasets.
+The first challenge was around the social media tweet dataset and the column that had geolocation (longitude/latitude).
+Out of the 490,000+ rows, less than .008% had any location attributes.
+The rest were either blank or filled with free text.
+This shifted my initial hypothesis from testing a relationship on location and and tweet sentiment within this dataset alone.
+This was achieved through combining the datasets, tweet and prevalence, but the challenge was not knowing if the timeframes between the two datasets aligned (years).
+The second challenge was with the prevalence dataset in that it was dated data.
+The latest data, that was complete, was for 2013.
+This focused my attention to the time period of 2009-2013.

 Below are the

 Research Hypotheses: